bizairlines/development.flow/README.md

 [hotfix 41e61bb] Bumped version number to 1.2.1
 1 files changed, 1 insertions(+), 1 deletions(-)
 ```
-After the commit it's time to push the work to the remote server:
+Now it's time to push the work to the remote server:
 ```
 $ git push origin hotfix
 ```

-**DO NOT** checkout to this branch from different branch then `master`.

-### Develop
-At the mostly cases this would be the most recent branch.
-This branch can be used for fast developments and codes and with low impact in the project.

-For example, if you're changing messages in a `i18n` file, it's not necessary to create a `feature/*` branch for it.

 ### Feature
 New features must be done in this branch.